ScopeLift/optimizoors-perpetual-protocol/README.md

 positions which we call the `PositionRouter`, and another to deposit ERC20 or Ethereum into a Perpetual vault which we call the `DepositRouter`.

 There will be one `PositionRouter` contract per position token.
-For example if a user is opening a vDOGE position they will have to call the vDOGE position router.
+For example if a user is opening a vETH position they will have to call the vETH position router.
 The same is also true for a `DepositRouter`.
 There will a `DepositRouter` contract per token.

 ## License